harness/harness/Godeps/_workspace/src/github.com/GeertJohan/go.rice/README.md

 #### Help information
 Run `rice -h` for information about all options.

 You can run the -h option for each sub-command, e.g. `rice append -h`.

-### Order of preference
+### Order of precedence
-When opening a new box, the rice pkg tries to locate it using the following order:
+When opening a new box, the rice package tries to locate the resources in the following order:

  - embedded in generated go source
- - embedded with .a object files (not available yet)
  - appended as zip
  - 'live' from filesystem